Bachelor of Landscape Architecture

 Costs for textbooks and reading materials varies widely between semesters; generally the lower years in the program require more textbooks, with associated higher costs.
 Studio classes often have fewer textbooks than seminars, lectures or general education courses.
 Prior to registration, textbooks and their associated costs are listed by department and course on the University Book Store textbook information page.

 Roughly speaking, costs for new books each semester would be about $100-500; this price can be reduced somewhat by purchasing used books or renting books.
-A poll of current students indicate they usually plan to spend $100 on books each semester.
-Details of pricing for textbooks from the ISU bookstore for a typical semester in the program (fall of third year for LA 301, LA 381, LA 373, NREM 120) are provided as an example of a typical semester’s cost.
+A poll of current students indicates they usually plan to spend $100 on books each semester.

 In addition to textbooks, studio classes usually require the purchase of drawing and modeling supplies.
 Students should plan on an initial outlay of about $200-400 in years one and two of the program for one-time purchases that will be used throughout the course of study (such as a portfolio, Mayline parallel ruler, engineer’s and architect’s scales, triangles, circle templates, rulers, pencil sets, sharpeners, etc).
 In addition, students should plan to spend approximately $200 each semester on expendable supplies such as sketchbooks, tracing paper, pencils, chipboard, clay, markers, etc. As students move up in the program, costs for expendable supplies generally are replaced by costs for large-format printing and laser cutting.